 The Build Server creates deployment packages from artifacts (such as models, style sheets, and custom Java classes) in the app project on the Team Server, where all the application artifacts are versioned and stored in project folders.
 The Build Server is triggered by the Developer Portal or from the Mendix Runtime.
 The Build Server also performs package validation and determines if the specific build is a deployable package.

 MxID is a user-management and provisioning service that applies the OpenID standard.
 It can be integrated with active directory and single sign-on (SSO) protocols.
 MxID provides a login server for the Developer Portal, which is the central access portal for Mendix apps.

 Furthermore, MxID provides an administration portal for the management of companies and app users.

-The Cloud Portal enables you to manage environments and configurations as well as to deploy apps to the cloud with a single click and manage and monitor their performance.
-The Cloud Portal is the interface to the deployment services layer in the platform.
-Mendix also offers a Cloud Portal for deploying to the SAP Cloud Platform and IBM Cloud.
+Deployment via the Mendix Developer Portal enables you to manage environments and configurations as well as to deploy apps to the cloud with a single click and manage and monitor their performance.
+The Developer Portal is the interface to the deployment services layer in the platform.
+Mendix also offers interfaces for deploying to the SAP Cloud Platform and IBM Cloud.

-The Mendix App Store is a public marketplace for apps and application building blocks.
-This App Store can also be configured to serve as a private enterprise app store, so that end-users and business managers can discover what apps are accessible to them within their organization.
+The Mendix Marketplace is a public marketplace for apps and application building blocks.
+This Marketplace/Marketplace can also be configured to serve as a private enterprise Marketplace, so that end-users and business managers can discover what apps are accessible to them within their organization.